amenesik/terraform-provider-amenesik/README.md

     $ terraform destroy
     ...

-These command must be launched from the folder containing the application configuration file, unless the terraform directory change command line switch is specified.
+These commands must be launched from the folder containing the application configuration file, unless the terraform directory change command line switch is specified.

 ## Beam
 This resource type will be used to manage the BEAM description documents of complex, multi-cloud business applications.